 What it Looks Like on Most Nights Sailing a Beer Can Race

-I did this last summer, I was on the dock for a different reason, the sailboats were getting prepared for the Beer Can, I started talking to some people and in moments I had offers to go out and hitched a ride very easy.
-You'll find the yacht clubs are fairly well open to sailing, there aren't any gates or secret passwords, at the most will just ask what your intentions are and they won't send you away once you tell them that you are here to sail.
+I did this last summer picking up a ride, I was on the dock for a different reason, the sailboats were getting prepared for the Beer Can, I started talking to some people and in moments I had offers to go out and hitched a ride very easy.
+You’ll find the yacht clubs are fairly well open to sailing, there aren’t any gates or secret passwords, at the most will just ask what your intentions are and they won’t send you away once you tell them that you are here to sail.

 Here’s the tough part, you’ll have to be able to walk into a place of strangers, get on a boat full of strangers, and find out very quickly if sailing is for you.
 If not, it will all be over in 120 minutes.
 This does take a bit of courage and get outside of your comfort box to give something so dynamic a try.
 Can you think of it as a public bus ride?
 Soon enough, you’ll get off.